 You can stop the collection agency from calling you or writing you by sending them a letter called a Cease & Desist letter.
 Your letter should ask them to stop calling and writing you or it can tell them that you are refusing to pay the bill.

-At the end of this booklet is a sample Cease and Desist letter on page 32.
+Here is a sample Cease and Desist letter.
 This letter is only an example.
 Every situation is different and you need to write your letter about your situation.
 Maybe you don’t owe what they claim, maybe you owe but can’t pay.
 The most important thing is that your letter is in your own words and says “Stop contacting me.”

 Date your letter, sign it and keep a copy.
 Send it to the collection agency.